ibek/u-tec/README.md

 # UEE Tactical Communications Interface

+1. UEE Tactical Communications Interface is an Open Source project and your contribution as developers is more than welcome through Pull Requests however I encourage you to discuss it with me first so that we wouldn't waste the time (@Aivii in Star Citizen Spectrum)

+2. To cultivate the ideas into designs, go to the [board of InVision](https://projects.invisionapp.com/boards/6B3D5QRKT2ZYM/).
+Don't hesitate to request the access to add all the ideas and designs describing how the vision of the best tactical tool should look like and operate.

+3. To follow the project's progress, keep an eye on [Trello board](https://trello.com/b/yriIKmf7/u-tec-progress-board).

+"Take time to deliberate, but when the time for action comes, stop thinking and go in."
+Napoléon Bonaparte

-First configuration:
+The first project configuration:

+* Clone this repository
-* Copy assets from gh-pages to src to add the ship models
+* Copy the assets from gh-pages to src to add the ship models

 ```sh
 npm install